google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/TransformingClientData.md

 Defined in
 [`simulation/transforming_client_data.py`](http://github.com/tensorflow/federated/tree/master/tensorflow_federated/python/simulation/transforming_client_data.py).

-Expands client data by performing transformations.
+Transforms client data, potentially expanding by adding pseudo-clients.

 Each client of the raw_client_data is "expanded" into some number of pseudo-clients.
-Each client ID is a tuple containing the original client ID plus an integer index.
-A function f(x, i) maps datapoints x with index i to new datapoint.
-For example if x is an image, and i has values 0 or 1, f(x, 0) might be the identity, while f(x, 1) could be the reflection of the image.
+Each client ID is a string consisting of the original client ID plus a concatenated integer index.
+For example, the raw client id "client_a" might be expanded into pseudo-client ids "client_a_0", "client_a_1" and "client_a_2".
+A function f(x, raw_client_id, i) maps datapoint x to a new datapoint, parameterized by the (raw) client_id and index i.
+For example if x is an image, then f(x, "client_a", 0) might be the identity, while f(x, "client_a",
+1) could be a random rotation of the image with the angle determined by a hash of "client_a" and "1".

 <h2 id="__init__"><code>__init__</code></h2>